cbrnr/sleepecg/docs/heartbeat_detection.md

 ## Usage
-The function {func}`sleepecg.detect_heartbeats` finds heartbeats in an unfiltered ECG signal `ecg` with sampling frequency `fs` (in Hz).
+The function [`sleepecg.detect_heartbeats()`][sleepecg.detect_heartbeats] finds heartbeats in an unfiltered ECG signal `ecg` with sampling frequency `fs` (in Hz).
 It returns the indices of all detected heartbeats.
 A complete example including visualization and performance evaluation is available in [`examples/heartbeat_detection.py`](https://github.com/cbrnr/sleepecg/blob/main/examples/heartbeat_detection.py).

 ```python
 from sleepecg import detect_heartbeats